openmymai/Tempmon/README.md

+# Temperature Monitoring
-# Temperature Monitoring on Raspberry Pi 3 with DS18B20 Kit by Go Fiber and NextJS Static
+Temperature Monitoring on Raspberry Pi 3 with DS18B20 Kit by Go Fiber and NextJS Static.
+This project run on high performance Go Fiber and serve static files which export from NextJS.

 ### Go Fiber features could make the great projects.
 - Express-inspired